apoorvkk/fit3077-assignment/README.md

 - The `Patient` resource allows patients to have multiple names.
 I have selected the first one to show as the official name.
 - When searching for the patient's latest measurement value (eg. cholesterol level), I am searching the `Observation` resource on patient id and the measurement code and then sorted by date in descending order.
 Based on this search criteria, I simply take the first observation as the latest measurement recorded for that patient.
 Note that sorting by date uses the `issued` property inside the `Observation` resource.
 - The cholesterol property is defined as "Total Cholesterol" and has the measurement code "2093-3".
+- Error handling (especially fail gracefully steps) is out of scope for this project.
+The majority of cases will simply log the error and shut the application down.
+However, the design can easily cater for error handling in future.

 ## Contributions